OgmentO

 Source: Inc42.com

-The advent of the internet and e-commerce platforms played a pivotal role in the evolution of D2C markets.
+They took the initial steps, bypassing traditional distribution channels to reach customers directly which marked the beginning of a paradigm shift in the Indian market.The advent of the internet and e-commerce platforms played a pivotal role in the evolution of D2C markets.
 With the rise of online shopping, businesses found a new avenue to connect directly with consumers, eliminating the need for physical shopfronts.
-This shift was fuelled by increasing internet penetration and the growing comfort of Indian consumers with online transactions.

-The Rise of Digital Natives and Startups
+The Rise Of Digital Natives And Startups

-Overcoming Challenges and Building Trust
+Overcoming Challenges And Building Trust

 1. Quality Assurance and Product Trust